instana/self-hosted-k8s/README.md

 As mentioned above there are multiple endpoints to be exposed to external IP-addresses.
 The following description should help to get a better understanding about how to map DNS-names to IPs.

-Please also note that we will also provide [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) integration with one of the next releaases.
+Please also note that we will also provide [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) integration with one of the next releases.

 ### The rundown